Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 You unleash a virulent disease on a creature that you can see within range.
-The target must make a Constitution Saving Throw.
+The target must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, it takes 14d6 necrotic damage, or half as much damage on a successful save.
 The damage can't reduce the target's Hit Points below 1.
-If the target fails the Saving Throw, its Hit Point maximum is reduced for 1 hour by an amount equal to the necrotic damage it took.
+If the target fails the :d20-save: **Saving Throw**, its Hit Point maximum is reduced for 1 hour by an amount equal to the necrotic damage it took.
 Any effect that removes a disease allows a creature's Hit Point maximum to return to normal before that time passes.

 ### Heal
 *6th-level Evocation*